jeffro256/carrot/release/carrot_0.1.md

 Coinbase transactions are not considered to be internal.

 Miners should continue the practice of only allowing main addresses for the destinations of coinbase transactions in Carrot.
 This is because, unlike normal enotes, coinbase enotes do not contain an amount commitment, and thus scanning a coinbase enote commitment has no "hard target".
 If subaddresses can be the destinations of coinbase transactions, then the scanner *must* have their subaddress table loaded and populated to correctly scan coinbase enotes.
-If only main adddresses are allowed, then the scanner does not need the table and can instead simply check whether <code>K<sub>s</sub><sup>0</sup> ?= K<sub>o</sub> - k<sub>g</sub><sup>o</sup> G + k<sub>t</sub><sup>o</sup></code>.
+If only main addresses are allowed, then the scanner does not need the table and can instead simply check whether <code>K<sub>s</sub><sup>0</sup> ?= K<sub>o</sub> - k<sub>g</sub><sup>o</sup> G + k<sub>t</sub><sup>o</sup></code>.

 ### 7.9 Scanning performance